SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/README.md

 This application describes how to collect and manage energy data on an IOT2050SM using a compatible Energy Meter 1238.
 The performance data will be collected, pre-processed and forwarded to a SCADA system using MQTT.

 ![Overview](docs/graphics/1-overview.png)

+## **UCC Production Transparency Campaign**

+The shown Application Example is part of the **UCC Production Transparency Campaign**.
+The following two-minute video shows the necessary steps as an example.

+<video src="docs\videos\iot2050sm-energy-data-management-demo.mp4" controls></video>

+For more information about the UCC Production Transparency Campaign you can click here.

 ### **Used Components**